erawijantari/RPyId/Notes/20191130_RPyID2nd/2nd_FunctionalProgram.md

     ## [1] NA

-R seems nice because it dose not throw an error, in python, this is a big NO. Example in python.
+R seems nice because it dose not throw an error, in python, this is a big NO. Below is an example in python.
+You can see that it will not let your code continue.

 ``` python
 best_practice=["Let", "the", "computer", "do", "the", "work"] #this is call `list` in python, we will talk about this later.